-For you social butterflies out there, Whole30 can make socializing incredibly difficult.
+For you social butterflies out there, Whole30 can also make socializing incredibly difficult.
 I’m well-aware that there are restaurants with Whole30-friendly options, and you can do what you can to get them to accommodate your restrictions.
 It’s probably stressful and obnoxious, but it can be done, you’ll just have to do some planning ahead (bring your own food to parties, pack your lunches, double-check menus ahead of time, etc).

 Another thing, believe it or not, food isn’t the end-all-be-all when it comes to your health.
 Sure, if you were eating bunch of junk before and you suddenly start eating whole, nutrient-dense foods, you’re probably going to feel a TON better…you may even feel like you’re on top of the world!
 But the truth is, for many health ailments, you need more than 30 days to pinpoint the root cause.
 It may not even be food that’s causing it, but rather a multitude of other factors, such as stress, sleep habits, genetics, your environment, and the list goes on.

 What’s more, and I know this never holds anyone back from trying a diet, but it lacks scientific research.
 There is no evidence that following the Whole30 will absolutely improve whatever ailments you are trying to fix.
 The “evidence” is purely anecdotal, so keep that in mind.
 Just because it worked for your Aunt Suzie doesn’t meant it will work for you.